Skip to navigation Skip to content

 • Attach the email or letter to the feedback entry

 • Go to the Notes tab in the complaint entry.
-Select Edit and change the Text Type to Action Taken/Response Provided
+Select Edit and change the Text Type drop down to Action Taken/Response Provided

-• Document the CFT 'Unsuccessful contact - Follow-up required letter sent to the customer.
+• Document the CFT with 'Unsuccessful contact - Follow-up required letter sent to the complainant.
 The feedback has been finalised.
 No further action can be taken at this time.’

 • Select Save